danmunteanu/danmunteanu/README.md

 Hi, I'm Dan Munteanu.
-Here are a few things I’ve built:
+I like to build stuff or figure out how stuff works.
+Below you will find a few things I've built.

 ## My Best Repo's:
 ### Companion Apps for the *Windows Desktop Application Development with C# and .NET* course